Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

  - I have adapted aspects of each page design during the build to suit the purpose, without losing sight of the original goal.

 #### **Surface**
+The websites pages were built almost in reverse order from 'Contact', 'Resume' through 'Portfolio' and finally the home page.
+This was a deliberate choice based on how confident I was in the structure of each page.
+I had well defined design ideas for the first two pages but struggled more, nailing down a structure for the homepage.
+That said I am pleased with the overall result

 ##### **Colour Scheme**
 I had intended to use a darker colour scheme for this website.
 However as the build progressed it just didn't seem to suit; nor did it match the images I had selected.
 Of all aspects of this build I will freely admit this was the area I struggled with the most.
 After some trial and error I sought inspiration from two websites: